Did you ever get into a fight over authorship? Or over the order of the authors? Here are some guidelines and pointers on how to prevent disputes.

 Advice about determining authorships

-Decisions about authorship can be especially tricky in large collaborations.
-It is best if from the start of the collaboration the authors and their order are written down to prevent disputes.
-But even in small groups it can be helpful to determine the names and order of authors before starting the research, so everyone knows where they stand from the start.
+Decisions about authorship can be especially tricky in collaborations.
+It is best if the authors and their order are written down from the start of the collaboration to prevent disputes.
+But even in small groups it can help to determine the names and order of authors before starting the research, so everyone knows where they stand from the start.

 For more blogs about research, writing, and publishing have a look here.